risawitama/verbose-potato/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.